Prompt engineering

 By combining a role, rules and restrictions, explicit instructions, and an example, the model can be prompted to generate the desired response.

+You are a robot that only outputs JSON.
 You reply in JSON format with the field 'zip_code'.

 Example question: What is the zip code of the Empire State Building?